 - 1 medium, ripe avocado, chopped (optional)

-- 1 ounce raw, unsalted cashews or walnuts (about ¼ cup; for optional garnish)
+- 1 ounce raw, unsalted cashews or walnuts, ground (about ¼ cup; for optional garnish)

 - Ground black pepper

 - ½ cup water

 - 2 ounces raw, unsalted cashews (about ½ cup)

 - 2 tablespoons mustard (I like Dijon or stone ground)

 - 1 teaspoon dried Italian herb seasoning

 - Place all of the dressing ingredients (water, cashews, lemon juice, mustard, raisins, garlic, and herbs) into a blender, and set aside for 15 minutes (so the cashews can soften).

 - Place the lettuce, bell pepper, and avocado (if using) into a large salad bowl.